pierre-vigier/intlpnIonic/README.md

 Using https://github.com/Bluefieldscom/intl-tel-input inside Ionic framework creates incompatibilities, as by default, Ionic will handle scroll event which makes the phone number plugin not working, as the popup to choose a country is not scrollable.
 Implemenation is dirty for now, as i need that as soon as possible.

+There is as well a filter to format a number in either international or national mode.

 ## Getting Started
 1. Install the requirements